-While “dieting” has been a health conscious buzzword for decades, “fasting” seems now to be gaining in popularity.
+While “dieting” has been a health conscious buzzword for decades, “fasting diet” seems now to be gaining in popularity.
 Perhaps that’s because fasting is associated with boosting metabolism and even promoting longevity.
 But how is fasting different than just cutting calories—and what’s the difference between different types of fasting?
-This Week’s blog post explores 5:2 fasting, minifasting, and how meal timing can affect your health.
+This Week’s blog post explores 5:2 fasting, minifasting, and how meal timing through a fasting diet can affect your health.

 Can you cut heart disease risk with 5:2 fasting?